52North/SOS/README.md

 ## Description

-**Standardized, Web-based Upload and Download of Sensor Data and Sensor Metadata**
+**Standardized, web-based upload and download of sensor data and sensor metadata**

 *The 52°North Sensor Observation Service (SOS) provides an interoperable web-based interface for inserting and querying sensor data and sensor descriptions.
 It aggregates observations from live in-situ sensors as well as historical data sets (time series data).*